symph-joy/symph-joy/docs/contributing.md

 2. Install the dependencies: `npm install`
 3. Run `npm link` to link the local repo to NPM
 4. Run `npm run build` to build and watch for code changes
-5. Then npm link this repo inside any example app with `npm link symphony`
+5. Then npm link this repo inside any example app with `npm link @symph/joy`
-6. Then you can run your example app with the local version of Symphony.js (You may need to re-run the example app as you change server side code in the Symphony.js repository)
+6. Then you can run your example app with the local version of @symph/joy (You may need to re-run the example app as you change server side code in the @symph/joy repository)